 NGO Leaders Forum

-Four leaders undertook internships in Netherlands、Thailand、Nepal and United States in 2024.
+Five leaders undertook internships in Japan、the Philippines, Australia, and the United Kingdom in 2025.
 The interns helped promote bilateral exchanges and interactions between Taiwan NGOs and INGOs.

 MOFA project to select and send Taiwanese youths to undertake internships at INGOs

 In order to train local young people to engage in NGO international affairs and build their capacity, MOFA has carried out the program since 2019 to sponsor Taiwanese youths to undertake internships at international NGOs (INGOs).
 The program provides aspiring young people with opportunities to be overseas interns and learn about INGO operational practices, as well as building up a local pool of talents with experience in NGO international affairs.
-So far, 9 interns have been selected and sent overseas.
-Among the applicants, six interns went to United Kingdom、South Africa、Japan and Palau in 2024.
+So far, 20 interns have been selected and sent overseas.
+Among the applicants, five interns went to Japan、India、United States and South Africa in 2025.
 The exchanges helped establish partnerships with INGOs.

 Women's Empowerment Diplomacy Program